 Let’s go back to the context of the passage.
 In verses 1-5, Paul is agonizing over the fact that Israel had rejected the Messiah.
 How could this possibly have happened?
 Remember that Israel is the holy nation of non-metaphorical priests and kings who will reign with Christ and bring the gospel to the world when the Messiah comes.
 Did the rejection of the Messiah by Israel mean that God’s word had failed?
 In verse 6 (quoted above), Paul concludes that God’s word had not failed because not all who are descended from Israel (Jacob) belong to Israel (the promise).
 It is not the “children of the flesh” who are considered to be Israel, but it’s the “children of the promise” who are considered to be Israel, according to the verse.
 But again, this is not talking about salvation any more than God’s choice between the two twins was talking about salvation.
 Election is simply those chosen to inherit the promise of Abraham and bring the gospel to the nations when Christ returns.

-the truth in Christ.
-I am not lying, my conscience testifying with me in the Holy
+in Christ.
+I am not lying, my conscience testifying with me in the Holy Spirit,

 Romans 9:6a ESV But it is not as though the word of God has failed.